 Since the minister is essentially responsible for the ceremony, he should be ready to take charge if something goes wrong-for example, if an attendant faints, if someone gets sick, or if children become out of control.
 In one wedding we attended, the bride almost fainted during the ceremony.
 She gracefully sank to her knees just as the minister asked for the vows to be repeated.
 The minister did a tremendous job keeping things in order.
-When the bride regained her composure, he addressed the audience with a tasteful amount of humor that put everyone at ease.
+When the bride regained her composure, he addressed the audience with a tasteful amount of humor that put everyone at ease.23 from state to state.

-It is usually the groom's task to secure the marriage license, though both parties must apply in person.
-The legal requirements for marriage vary from state to state.
 Check with the local county (or parish) clerk's office for the requirements in your area.
 It would be good to have a copy of the regulations to give to prospective grooms.
 Many areas of the country now post the requirements and procedures for obtaining a marriage license online, usually on the county government website.
 This will include information like: